senderle/topic-modeling-tool/_posts/2017-01-06-quickstart.markdown

 There are *many* other ways to use pivot tables to analyze and visualize the data in this file.
 This has only scratched the surface, but we hope it will inspire you to learn more.

+[^linux-install]: If you use Linux, drop us a line.
+It should be possible to build a self-contained Linux app too; we haven't tried it yet, and would happily do some collaborative testing with you.
+But we assume that most of the time, Linux users will enthusiastically embrace the challenges of installing the right verison of Java and configuring necessary environment variables.